andreasmhallberg/readingnotes/Al-Wer, 2013. Sociolinguistics.md

 - Must consider differences between dialects in analysis of formal language.
 Is often not done.
 Interaction between specific dialect and SA.
 252

+- Serious misconceptions brought about by a interpreting all variation through "diglossia":
+  - dimensions of variations are uniform.
+Variation in one Arabic speaking community are transferable to others.
+251
+  - standard features have high prestige
+  - linguistic change is toward Standard Arabic
+  - data from Arabic contradict general sociolinguistic patters (women use less standard forms)

 @Arabic
 @diglossia
 @sociolinguistics